(MPhil also available)

 Part time: 6–8 years

 ||January to April

 Full time: 3–4 years

 February and October

 Sustainable design and innovation research has a long legacy at The Open University.
 In the 1970s seminal work was undertaken framing up alternative technologies, particularly in the context of energy and sustainable policy (Boyle and Elliott).
-In the 1980s and 1990s work originated here on ‘green innovation’ theory and practice within commercial, social and policy contexts (Roy & Potter).
-Today in the Design Group we continue this tradition of sustainable design and innovation research.
-This research is termed design ecologies to emphasise the relational and multi-scale nature of sustainable design and innovation and the diverse landscapes it inhabits.
+In the 1980s and 1990s work originated here on ‘green innovation’ theory and practice within commercial, social and policy contexts (Roy & Potter) and the UK’s first PhD on Ecodesign strategies was published (Dewberry,1996).
+Today in the Design Group we continue this tradition, emphasising the relational and multi-scale nature of sustainable design and innovation and the diverse landscapes it inhabits.